2. Current cultural affairs

 Poland

-Since 2015, the majority in the lower house of the Polish bicameral parliament is held by the right-wing informal alliance “The United Right” (Zjednoczona Prawica), led by the political party Justice and Law (Prawo i Sprawiedliwość).
-Piotr Gliński, who also holds a position of a Deputy Prime Minister, had been appointed as the Minister of Culture and National Heritage.
-Since October 6th, 2020, after the reconstruction of the government, Gliński is the Minister of Culture, National Heritage and Sport.
-The priority framework for Polish cultural policies has been set to foster historically-oriented policies, including the preservation of monuments and the promotion of Polish history and identity (e.g. the launch of a long-term programme for the 100th anniversary of independence, among others).
-At the same time, the scope of the state’s intervention in the field of culture was extended, covering cultural industries such as video games, design and architecture.
+Between 2015 and 2023, the parliamentary majority in Poland was held by the right-wing alliance “The United Right” (Zjednoczona Prawica), led by the political party Law and Justice (Prawo i Sprawiedliwość).
+Piotr Gliński served as Deputy Prime Minister and Minister of Culture and National Heritage, and after 2020 as Minister of Culture, National Heritage and Sport.
+The priority framework of cultural policy during this period focused strongly on historically-oriented policies, including the preservation of monuments and the promotion of Polish history and identity, for example through the long-term programme commemorating the 100th anniversary of Polish independence.
+At the same time, the scope of state intervention in culture expanded to include cultural and creative industries such as video games, design and architecture.

 The article 6 of the Polish Constitution imposes an obligation on the State to provide all Polish citizens with equal access to cultural goods, as well as to provide its citizens abroad with help to maintain their relations with national cultural heritage.
 Furthermore, the article 73 of the Constitution guarantees Polish citizens the right to freedom of artistic expression, to conduct scientific research and publish its results, freedom of education and freedom to use cultural goods.
 The Constitution also guarantees freedom of conscience and freedom of speech.